Botnedalsvatn

-Botnedalsvatn is a lake in Tokke Municipality in Vestfold og Telemark county, Norway.
+Botnedalsvatn is a lake in Tokke Municipality in Telemark county, Norway.
 The 3.12 km2 lake is located in the Botnedalen valley, about 12 km to the northwest of the village of Dalen.
 Botnedalsvatn has a dam on the southeast end of the lake which regulates the surface elevation of the lake.
 The lake is used as a reservoir for the nearby Byrte Hydroelectric Power Station.
 Water flows from this lake through a tunnel into the power plant which is located at the southern end of the nearby lake Byrtevatn.